gSchool/DNA-release-3/03-Phase-B/05b_contract_types.md

 ### Contractor-Led Development
 During Contractor-led development, the contractors are responsible for development and delivering all aspects of the requirement/capability.  **The most common contract format is for delivery of completed software products, which may or may not include the tech stack (i.e. full capability to deliver).**

-> **Remember:**, This _does not_ absolve the Government of responsibility.
+> **Remember:** This _does not_ absolve the Government of responsibility.
 A frequently employed strategy is embedding a Government Product Owner to work on a daily or frequent basis, with the Contractor supporting iteration planning and product backlog management.

 ### !challenge